 • Pulling money from an ATM: If your credit card comes with a PIN, you can withdraw money via a cash advance.

-• Using a payment app: You can also use popular payment apps like PayPal or Square’s Cash App to send money to someone else with your credit.
+• Using a payment app: You can also likely use popular payment apps like PayPal or Square’s Cash App to send money to someone else with your credit.
 Once you’ve linked your card, you may have the option to send money to someone else.
 Keep in mind that you or the recipient will likely incur fees.

-Recommended: How to Avoid Interest On a Credit Card
+Recommended: How to Avoid Interest on a Credit Card

 The Takeaway

 A cash advance by way of transferring money from a credit card to a debit card could be a quick, easy way to access money.
-The trade-off is that you’ll be paying high interest charges and a fee.
-Before doing so, make sure it’s the right choice for you and your needs.
+The trade-off is that you’ll likely be paying high interest charges and a fee.
+Before proceeding, make sure it’s the right choice for you and your needs.
 Also, be careful not to take more cash than you need, as this will have an effect on your credit utilization.

 Whether you're looking to build credit, apply for a new credit card, or save money with the cards you have, it's important to understand the options that are best for you.
 Learn more about credit cards by exploring this credit card guide.